SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/checkpoint.md

 #### errors

 *   201 – Not found in database (if there is no task with such id)
-*   255 – Invalid task state (if current task state is not “unassigned” or “assigned”)
+*   255 – Invalid task state (if current task state is not "unassigned" or "assigned")